chinmaya-dehury/RADON-datapipeline-webinar/README.md

 * No cloud solution vendor lock-in with RADON data pipeline

 # System Requirement
-* Python v3.6 as the python runtime for Lambda function
+* Python v3.6 as the python runtime for Lambda function.
+* Python v3.7 for the development of the Azure function.

 # Stages